MicrosoftDocs/sdk-api/sdk-api-src/content/ipsectypes/ns-ipsectypes-ipsec_sa_enum_template0.md

 Direction of the SA.

-See <a href="https://docs.microsoft.com/windows/desktop/api/fwptypes/ne-fwptypes-fwp_direction_">FWP_DIRECTION</a> for more information.
+See [FWP_DIRECTION](https://docs.microsoft.com/windows/desktop/api/fwptypes/ne-fwptypes-fwp_direction)a> for more information.

 ## -remarks